 My wife and I decided to go on the road with unlimited time.
 The thrill of exploring and the love for traveling made us save money in order to hit the road.
-Our main goal was to have means of transportation that would give us the possibility of living inside.
+Our main goal was to have a means of transportation that would give us the possibility of living inside.

 The best option was to get a vehicle that would give us total autonomy.
 After thinking, we considered several options: camping-car, motorhome, campervan, a pick-up truck with a camper top, or a four-wheel drive campervan.
 There were some factors we took into consideration.
 We were not exactly sure of what we wanted but knew what we didn’t want.